Triple Glazing (Encapsulation) of Leaded and Stained Glass

 Triple glazing via encapsulation is not only the perfect option for increasing the energy efficiency and security of your stained glass windows, it also adds value and character to your home.

 This triple glazing window glass option does not just apply to existing stained glass windows.
-At Steve Sherriff we can create a stained glass window design of your choice so that you can take advantage of ‘real’ stained and leaded glass without compromising on the integrity of your home.
+At Sherriff Stained Glass Specialists we can create a stained glass window design of your choice so that you can take advantage of ‘real’ stained and leaded glass without compromising on the integrity of your home.
 The age of your house need not be a barrier!